-If an immediate relight fails or is impracticable, carry out the following flame out drill and then make a normal relight as in (c) and (d):-
+If an immediate relight fails or is impracticable, carry out the following "flame out" drill and then make a normal relight as in (c):-

-- (i) Close the throttle and HP cock.

-- (ii) Switch off the generator
+- (i) Close the throttle and HP cock. - (ii) Put the generator switch to EMERGENCY.

-- (iii) Apply the Load Shedding drill given in the Flight Reference Cards.
+(iii) Apply the Load Shedding drill given in the Flight Reference cards.

-- (iv) Switch off the engine air switch.

-- (v) Monitor DC volts.
+- (iv) Switch off the engine air switch. - (v) Monitor DC volts.

-- (c) Normal relighting is practicable at heights up to 35,000 ft. and at speeds up to 200 knots, but if range is of paramount importance one attempt may be made at higher altitude.
+(c) Normal relighting is practicable at heights up to 35,000 feet and at speeds up to 200 knots, but if range is of paramount importance one attempt may be made at higher altitude.
 Relighting becomes progressively more certain with reduction of altitude and airspeed; therefore attempting relighting above 35,000 feet is not recommended.
 Below 25,000 feet relighting may be attempted at any speed.